nadav-galili/regulation_training/instructions.md

 • On Wrong Answer (Second Attempt):
 • Show an error toaster notification.
 • Restart the video from the beginning.
-• Log a “restart” event.
+• Log a "restart" event.
 • On Correct Answer:
 • Resume video playback automatically.
 • Completion:
-• At the end of the video, display a “Go Home” button to navigate back to the landing page.
+• At the end of the video, display a "Go Home" button to navigate back to the landing page.
 • Analytics Tracking:
 • Log session details such as start time, end time, duration, correct/incorrect answers, and number of restarts (stored in the test_sessions and question_responses tables).